 Unicodeescape codec can't decode bytes in position 2-3

-You can solve this error by using a raw string, indicated by prefixing your string with the letter "r".
-Raw strings treat backslashes as literal characters and don't interpret them as escape characters.
+You can solve this error by using a raw string by prefixing your string with the letter "r".
+Raw strings don't interpret backslashes as escape characters.

 'unicodeescape' codec can't decode bytes

-This error message is raised when Python encounters a string that contains an incomplete or incorrectly formatted Unicode escape sequence.
+This error message is raised when Python encounters a string that contains a Unicode escape sequence that is incomplete or incorrectly formatted.

-The error message indicates that Python encountered a string with a truncated Unicode escape sequence, meaning it lacks the required number of hexadecimal digits.
+The error message you're seeing indicates that Python encountered a string with a Unicode escape sequence that is truncated, meaning it doesn't have the required number of hexadecimal digits.
 The position 2-3 in the error message refers to the location in the string where the error occurred.
-To fix this, you should ensure that the Unicode escape sequences in your strings are complete and have the correct format.

 How to solve unicode error?